Human Factors and Road Risk Management (PsyDrive)

 Assessment

-You'll complete short exercises to check for knowledge including a multiple-choice assessment at the end of the course.
+Delegates will complete short activities throughout the programme to check for knowledge and skill development.
+There is a multiple-choice assessment at the end of the course.

 What’s included?

 The course includes a number of interactive group exercises and case studies to aid understanding of the topic.
-You'll be provided with an electronic copy of the course material and a CIEHF accredited CPD certificate on successful completion of the course.
+Delegates will be provided with an electronic copy of the course material and a CIEHF accredited CPD certificate on successful completion of the course.

 About PsyDrive

-PsyDrive is a specialist provider of research, assessment and interventions for improved road safety.
+PsyDrive is a specialist provider of accredited training, research, assessment and interventions for improved road safety.
 PsyDrive has a well-established Human Factors capability with a network of associates to ensure your project and training is delivered according to your requirements.
-Our collective expertise and experience has been built into our training courses covering the latest thinking in road user risk management.
+Our expertise and experience is built into our courses and services covering the latest thinking in road risk management.

 Find out more